bcoles/kasld/docs/usage.md

 The `--hardening` (`-H`) flag appends a post-run hardening assessment that evaluates the system's KASLR defenses based on the component results and their machine-readable metadata.
-It opens with **Confirmed active mitigations** (shown when present) — controls a component observed to defeat its leak this run, keyed by the gate (`kpti`, an MDS hardware fix, a hardening `CONFIG`); this is the runtime-observed complement to the sysctl gates, and appears in json as `hardening.confirmed_mitigations`.
+It opens with **Confirmed active mitigations** — controls a component observed to defeat its leak this run, keyed by the gate (`kpti`, an MDS hardware fix, a hardening `CONFIG`); this is the runtime-observed complement to the sysctl gates, and appears in json as `hardening.confirmed_mitigations`.
+The section is always present, empty
+included: it lists only controls that stopped a technique *and* named themselves, so it is never a survey of the target's defenses, and an empty list says no technique was stopped that way rather than that nothing is defending the kernel.
 It is followed by seven analysis sections:

 1. **KASLR posture** (only when degraded) — surfaces a runtime KASLR state that downgrades effective slot entropy to 0 bits.
 Fires on